wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

    [this](https://docs.pivotal.io/application-service/3-0/operating/configure-lb.html)
    document for finalizing the configuration of the load balancers in all IAAS.

-You will want to adjust the naming in these docs to suit a wavefront proxy.
+You should adjust the naming in these docs to suit a Wavefront proxy.
-The portions of these docs that detail interactions with Ops Manager can be ignored, since we will talk about that in the next section.
+You can ignore the portions of these docs that contain information about interactions with Ops Manager, because since we will talk about that in the next section.
-For GCP, record the backend service name of your load balancer, for AWS, you will want the actual Elastic Load Balancer name, and for Azure, you will want the Azure Load Balancer name.
+- For GCP, record the backend service name of your load balancer.
+- For AWS, record the actual Elastic Load Balancer name.
+- For Azure, record the Azure Load Balancer name.

 ### Configure the tile to use the load balancer for the Wavefront Proxy
 1. Click the **Resource Configuration** tab for the tas2to tile in your Ops Manager configuration.